Vincent Adams Renouf: Biography

 Vincent Renouf spent the first eighteen years of his life in Germany, where he received his primary and secondary education.
 From 1894 until 1898, he attended Johns Hopkins University (where his father was on the faculty) graduating on June 9, 1898, with a Bachelor of Arts degree in chemistry.
 During the academic year 1898–1899, he studied history at Harvard University.
 (In February 1899, he returned to Johns Hopkins to deliver a lecture on Edward Stanwood's "A History of the Presidency," and in March, he gave a second lecture on Archibald Ross Colquhoun's "The Key of the Pacific: The Nicaragua Canal.")
 In September 1899, having left Harvard before earning a second degree, he accepted a position at the Boston Latin School, teaching German and history.

 In September 1901, Renouf traveled to Shanghai, China, to serve as Fourth Assistant B in the Chinese Imperial Maritime Customs Service, a tariff and tax collection agency founded in 1854 following the signing of the Treaty of Nanking by the Chinese and British governments.
 In addition to tax collection, its responsibilities included postal administration, weather reporting, and policing the China coast and the Yangtze River.
 It also represented China at over twenty world fairs and exhibitions, ran some educational establishments, and conducted diplomatic activities.
 While controlled by the Chinese government, the service was largely staffed at senior levels by foreigners.
 Britons dominated the staff, but there were also large numbers of Germans, Americans, and French.

-In April 1903, Renouf accepted a professorship at the newly formed (1895) Pei Yang University in Tianjin (now Tianjin University).
+In April 1903, Renouf accepted a professorship at the newly formed (1895) Pei Yang University in Tianjin.
 Renouf's employment was part of greater social movement in China, as described by one scholar, writing in 1977:

 Following the debacle of the Boxer Rebellion in 1900, the Ch'ing Dynasty's last decade witnessed a greatly increased penetration of Western thought and methods into China.
 The Manchu regime's allegiance to the traditional patterns to which it had clung for so long was finally broken in the face of overwhelming Western technological superiority.
 Instead, a policy of selective absorption and adaptation of things Western was adopted.
 The primary aim of university education in this period was technological Westernization and the upgrading of future bureaucrats to enlighten the masses and guide China's future.
 Concomitantly, Western knowledge was to be used as a means of preserving Chinese moral values.
 With such an object in mind, various schools and programs introducing Western subjects were started in China.

 At Pei Yang University, Renouf taught chemistry, history, and political economy, and beginning in 1907, wrote the book Outlines of General History for Eastern Students published in London by Macmillan and Co. in 1908.
 (Macmillan published a separate edition in New York in 1909 entitled, Outlines of General History.)

 Renouf died in China from typhoid fever on May 4, 1910.